Kamala Harris hires two communication aides – KION546

 The Washington Post was first to report on the hirings.

-Voles, a veteran communications strategist and Clinton and Gore alum, will serve in a temporary capacity, on a three- to six-month contract, a source familiar with Harris’ office told CNN.
-Frankel is also temporary, according to the White House official.
+Voles, a veteran communications strategist who previously worked for Hillary Clinton and Al Gore, is expected to serve in a temporary capacity for several months, a source familiar with Harris’ office told CNN.
+The White House official declined to say how long either Voles or Frankel, who is also temporary, would serve in the office.

 The hirings come after a rocky summer for the vice president, during which she drew criticism after several messaging missteps and staffing issues.
 Republicans have seized on any apparent missteps, targeting Harris relentlessly as part of a long-term strategy to weaken a potential future Democratic presidential nominee.